rjaros/kvision-guide/part-1-fundamentals/internationalization.md

 You should correctly set `Language` and `Plural-Forms` headers of your PO files.
 {% endhint %}

-After adding some new texts to your sources you can call `./gradlew pot` task to refresh `messages.pot` file.
-You can then use [`msgmerge`](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html) tool from the GNU gettext package to merge new keys with existing translation files.
+After adding some new texts to your sources you can call the `./gradlew pot` task to refresh the `messages.pot` file.
+You can then use the [`msgmerge`](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html) tool from the GNU gettext package to merge new keys with existing translation files.
 You can also add new `msgid` and `msgstr` lines to your translation files by hand.

 ### Initializing translations

-To initialize translations for one or more languages, you need to initialize `I18n.manager` property during application initialization \(preferably in the `start` method of your `Application` object\).
+To initialize translations for one or more languages, you need to initialize the `I18n.manager` property during application initialization \(preferably in the `start` method of your `Application` object\).
 You should add all supported languages to the map given as the parameter to the `DefaultI18nManager` constructor.

 ```kotlin
 object Helloworld : ApplicationBase {